 Keep in mind that if you are coming from the USA after a 10 hour flight you may not want to hang out at the airport for 2 hours or more and then take another flight, even if it is just an hour.
 You may want to go into Athens and spend the first night there and take a ferry the next day to the island when you feel like a human being again.

 Once you are in Athens it is easier to take a ferry to an island than it is to fly, mainly because you don't have to go all the way back to the airport and go through the lines and check-in situations that are required of flying.
 If you are going to Mykonos for example it is a 30 minute

 flight.
 But it may take you an hour

-and a half to get to the airport if
+or more to get to the airport if

 traffic is bad, plus you need to be

 have to get into town or wherever your